kr-matthews/bike-route-map/README.md

 - Separation of data and logic.
 - Clean code.
 - Avoiding perfection when drawing out routes - add just enough to prevent any ambiguity or potential confusion.
+(Note: This did not happen.)

 ## Flaws